sinamathew/alx-pre_course/0x01-git/README.md

-my second commit using git terminal
+My second commit using git terminal
+But it's tough tho